 Dr. Kirk is qualified as a HIMS psychiatrist and Substance Abuse Professional (SAP).

-The SAP certification allows Dr. Kirk to evaluate pilots who have positive drug or alcohol tests under the Department of Transportation (DOT) random, pre-employment, post-accident, and reasonable cause testing protocols.
+Dr. Kirk, as an SAP, can evaluate pilots with positive drug or alcohol tests under the Department of Transportation (DOT) random, pre-employment, post-accident, and reasonable cause testing protocols.

-The SAP regulations are complex.
-The recommendations often fail to conform to the FAA’s expectations of what comes next for a pilot with a positive DOT test.
+The SAP regulations are complex and recommendations often fail the FAA’s expectations of what comes next for a pilot with a positive DOT test.